flabbergast/enstix/README.md

 ## Roadmap / TODO

+- Ramp-up the security a bit by doing repeated hashing (so that rainbow tables are not usable).
 - Figure out and implement another way of entering the passphrase that wouldn't require Serial access.
 - Use the AVRstick's button and the Keyboard interface to "one-button